sherilynv/MineSweeper/README.md

 - more thorough unit and application testing needs to be implemented
 - re-consider state management options selected - GameContext is used heavily since so many components are inter-related - this might be causing some sluggishness in squares re-rendering more than necessary, need more time here
 - currently utilizing site-wide App.css file for all styling... would want to localize some to specific components in re-factor
+- Error handling and data type checking handled as I coded, but with more time, I would like to go through more thoroughly here
+- noticed a couple of edge cases that are currently buggy - 1) bomb counter not accurate if user had flagged squares inaccurately then reveals adjacent that exposes these (should be straightforward... just ran out of time to handle), 2) sometimes reveal adjacent is a bit buggy when reavealing a square that was actually a bomb (usually triggers game loss, but not always... need to investigate with more time)